cylynnx/towermage/README.md

 After launching the game in Godot, you can start playing by following the in-game instructions.
 Game Controls

-    Mouse: Click on cards to play them.
+    Mouse: Left click on cards to play them.
+    Right click discards a card and ends turn.

 ## Basic Rules